 The CHMC announcement is an important, proactive move in order to sustain the Canadian housing market – bravo!
 It’s also a policy which supports and sustains the overall health of the economy, given that housing’s combined contribution to GDP generally averages 15-18%, in addition to how much employment it generates for the economy.
 Furthermore, much of the personal wealth of Canadians is tied up in real estate; 67% of citizens own their own home (one of the highest percentages in the world), of which many are highly leveraged, particularly in pricey cities like Toronto and Vancouver.

-We consulted with our friend and partner Mortgage Jake about CMHC’s announcement.
+We consulted with our friend and colleague Jake Abramowicz (now The Mortgage Jake Team) about CMHC’s announcement.

 “This “investment’ or “infusion” into the market could not have come at a better time.
 As much as I think Evan Siddall (CEO of CMHC) has run a very very tight ship, it turns out, he laid out the ammo when he absolutely had to.”

 He continued, “It was incredibly impressive how fast it happened and the long-term commitment to continuing the infusion.
 A lot of people will argue that propping up Canadian housing is the last thing we need.
 That correction will bring on affordable housing for all!
 But, to me, that’s a pipe dream.
 Letting the market collapse on itself would bring such a mass amount of pain throughout so many of the “FIRE” industries (Finance Insurance Real Estate) and not to mention construction, that it would create much more of a long-standing mess to climb out of than having housing that’s a little out of reach currently.”